East India Arms: Architecture and current use

 The East India Arms is a four-storey building in classic Georgian style.
 The façade is of red brick.
 The corner is, typical for buildings of the time, curved, and marks a successful conclusion to the block on which it is located.
-The red brick forms a striking contrast to the other historic buildings in the area, which are mostly made of Portland Stone.
+The red brick forms a striking contrast to the other historic buildings in the area, which are mostly made of Portland stone.
 In its classic proportions, however, it contributes to forming a coherent ensemble.

 The East India Arms is a classic British pub, with only bar stools and standing room, and serving no food (though it is possible to consume one's own food).
 The pub serves beer, in particular from Shepherd Neame Brewery.
-Despite the connection to the East India Company, however, India Pale Ale is not served on draught, though Shepherd Neame's IPA is served in bottles.
+Despite the connection to the East India Company, however, India Pale Ale is served on draught, though Shepherd Neame's IPA is served in bottles.
 The interior is decorated with old photos of the area and mirrors.
 The single room has a wooden floor.
 It is primarily frequented by employees of nearby offices.

 Connections to the East India Company

 On the outside of the pub is a plaque to the East India Company and its history.
 Although the pub is the only reminder in central London of the East India Company, there is no direct connection between the two.
-The East India Arms opened on this site about 20 years before the end of the Company.
+The East India Arms opened on this site about 20 years before the end of the company.
 It is therefore very likely that employees of the Company frequented it in its early days.